 When Should I Have the Next CT Scan?

-I had an abdominal CT that accidently found a 5mm noncalcified nodule within the posterior right lung base, that was performed because of lower ab pain.
-A second CT within a week revealed another 6mm noncalcified within the right middle lobe, along with 3 calcified granulomas.
-I had a cancerous tumor in my head (petris ridge) that was operated on and I then received 40 treatments of proton beam radiation in 1987.
+I had an abdominal CT that accidently found a 5mm noncalcified nodule within the posterior right lung base, that was performed because of lower abdominal pain.
+A second CT within a week revealed another 6mm noncalcified within the right middle lobe along with 3 calcified granulomas.
+I had a cancerous tumor in my head (petris ridge) that was operated on, and I then received 40 treatments of proton beam radiation in 1987.
 I have had no recurrence.
 However, I had many CT scans then (over 12).
-They are recommending CT scan in 3 months.
+They are recommending CT scans in 3 months.
 Is this too soon to show any growth?
 What are the chances of the 6mm being cancerous?
-I have never smoked but grew up with both parents smoking.
-Dad died of lung cancer in `85.
+I have never smoked, but I grew up with both parents smoking.
+My dad died of lung cancer in `85.
 I am 57 yrs.
 I am very concerned.

 A non-calcified nodule is worrisome for lung cancer.
 However, they may represent infection as well.
 If you live in the midwest, a fungal infection known as histoplasmosis is very common, which is totally benign.
 In some cases they can be just an old scar.
 Being a non-smoker your risk for lung cancer is low but you are at a slightly higher risk for lung cancer than normal because of passive exposure and family history of lung cancer.